KunalSinghP/BeginnerPrograms/README.md

-# KunalPython
+# Kunal's Beginner Python Programs
-All my python programs are in this repository.
+All the programs in this repository were made by me when I was beginner.
+These are some easy, fun and simple programs.